exu/qotd/README.md

 Some quotes worth to remember (IMO :)

+- Some philosophical thought experiment that raises questions regarding observation and perception.
+  > "If a tree falls in a forest and no one is around to hear it, does it make a sound?"

 - Some unknown guy
    > "The difference between beeing inteligent and stupid
-      And intelligent person knows that he is stupid An idion does not know that he is an idiot That's the whole problem."
+      And intelligent person knows that he is stupid An idiot does not know that he is an idiot That's the whole problem."

 - Winston Churchill